thomasaarholt/prism-em.github.io/installation.md

 <a name="compiling-win"></a>
 ### Compiling with `CMake`'s GUI on Windows

 To build `Prismatic` on Windows with the `CMake` GUI, first open `CMake` and set the location of the source code to the top level directory of `Prismatic` (this is the directory  containing "CMakeLists.txt").
 Next, choose the location to build the binaries.
 It is recommended to create a separate folder, perhaps called "build", for this purpose.
-Click `Configure`, and choose the C++ compiler you would like to use.
-I have successfully tested Microsoft Visual Studio 2015 (64-bit) and would recommend this version if possible, particularly if you are compiling with GPU-support due to the fact that both NVIDIA and Microsoft are proprietary vendors, there is often some conflict between the newest versions of `nvcc` and MSVS.
+Click `Configure`, and choose the C++ compiler you would like to use. `Prismatic v1.2` was successfully built with Microsoft Visual Studio 2019 (64-bit) and CUDA 10.1, though older versions may be more stable depending on your particular CUDA toolkit if you are compiling with GPU-support due to the fact that both NVIDIA and Microsoft are proprietary vendors, there is often some conflict between the newest versions of `nvcc` and MSVS.

 Based on the [option settings](cmake-options), `CMake` will then attempt to find the necessary dependencies.
 If you [have fully setup your environment](#environmental-setup-win), then configuration should succeed.
 If it fails, then variables it cannot satisfy will be set to NOTFOUND.
 For example, if the `Boost_INCLUDE_DIR` (the location of the Boost libraries), is not found, it will be set to `Boost_INCLUDE_DIR-NOTFOUND`.
 You will need to manually set the path to boost (see [below](#cmake-options) for how to set options), and then rerun `Configure`.
 Sometimes it is not necessary to specify a value for every "NOTFOUND" variable if there are multiple ones from the same dependency as CMake may be able to find them relative to one of the variables you do specify.
 For example, if you specify the path to one of the Qt libraries and reconfigure the other ones will likely be found automatically.
 Other `CMake` variables, like `FFTW_MPI_LIBRARY`, are not used by `Prismatic` and if they can be left "NOTFOUND".
 In my opinion the easiest thing to do is to specify the value of whatever variables are causing error messages one-by-one until configuration succeeds.

 Once configuration is complete, click `Generate` and a MSVS .sln file will be created.
 Open this file, set the build mode to "Release" (*make sure you done forget this!
 If the build mode is not Release when you build `cuPrismatic.dll` then bad things will happen later down the road*), and then run "Build Solution" to compile the code.
 You may find that the build process randomly fails and then works after trying a second (or third, or fourth) time.
+This is often due to project access issues since multiple projects often access the same object files.
+Turning off parallel project building in Visual Studio can make the build process more consistently stable.
 You can then find the executable `prismatic-gui.exe` inside of the "Release" folder within the build directory you selected in the `CMake` GUI.
+The `Install` project is not automatically built, but if done, it will automatically install `Prismatic` into your Program Files.

 <a name="python-installing-pyprismatic"></a>

 ## Python: Installing `PyPrismatic`
 `PyPrismatic` is a Python package for invoking the C++/CUDA code in `Prismatic`.
 It can be installed easily with `pip` provided the following dependencies are installed: